-• If it is not feasible to obtain public entity or tribal support, community-based organization Applicants should explain why partnering with a public entity or tribe is not possible.
-(See Section 2.6.
-Community Partnership for more details).
+• If it is not feasible to obtain public entity or tribal support, community-based organization Applicants should explain why partnering with a public entity or tribe is not possible (refer to Section 2.7.
+Community Partnership for more information).

 ACADEMIC INSTITUTION PARTNERSHIPS